Kushihashi Teru: Later life and death

 Following her husband's death in 1604, Teru became a devout Pure Land Buddhist, entering the priesthood of the Jōdo-shū sect and establishing Eiko-in (later destroyed by fire).
 She also founded a sub-temple called Shōfuku-in at Hotoku-ji in Kyoto, which was later merged with the main temple due to relocation (though the graveyard remains).
 Her portrait, passed down through generations, is currently held at the Kyoto National Museum.

 Teru died in 1627 in Chikuzen Province, Fukuoka.
 Her posthumous Buddhist name is "Shōfuku-in Denyo Kōe Daini-kō."
 Her graves can be found at Hotoku-ji (Kyoto), Sūfuku-ji (Fukuoka), and Eiko-in (Fukuoka).

+In popular culture

+Teru is among the main characters of Gunshi Kanbei, the 53rd Taiga drama portraying the life of his husband.
+Miki Nakatani portrays her from young adulthood to her twilight years.